micro-os-plus/utils-lists-xpack/website/pages/home.md

 ### Install with xpm/npm

-In addition to the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package so that it can be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as
+Along with the source files, this project also includes a `package.json` file with the metadata that allows it to be identified as an **xpm/npm** package so that it can be directly installed from GitHub or from the [npmjs.com](https://www.npmjs.com) registry as